High-dimensional approximation spaces of artificial neural networks and applications to partial differential equations: Acknowledgments

 \section{Acknowledgments}

 This project has been partially funded by the SNSF-Research project 200020{\_}175699 ``Higher order numerical approximation methods for stochastic partial differential equations''.
-The third author acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure.
+This work has also been partially funded by the National Science Foundation of China (NSFC) under grant number 12250610192.
+Moreover, we gratefully acknowledge the Cluster of Excellence EXC2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).